Intro:

 About Alacrita

-The cross-functional nature of our firm, our substantive background in due diligence and our extensive network of independent, specialist consultants, has positioned us to become a trusted provider of expert witness services to law firms engaged in disputes involving biopharmaceutical companies and assets.
-For more information on our Expert Witness practice, click here.
+The cross-functional nature of our firm, our substantive background in due diligence and our extensive network of independent, specialist consultants, has allowed us to become a trusted provider of expert witness services to law firms engaged in disputes involving biopharmaceutical companies and assets.